ninjadev/nin/README.md

 <!-- -->

 > Oh man, I didn't know you guys released your tools.
 I'm a big fan of your stuff -- awesome to see such polished prods on the web.
 Happy to have helped enable some amazing work! - [daeken](https://news.ycombinator.com/item?id=12264461#unv_12265590)

+## Publishing nin

+To publish nin type the command `make publish`.
+This will run a prepublish command, and a postpublish command that modifies the project to be usable as a command line tool.
+To be able to publish you need access to the `ninjadev` user on npm whose password will be given through secure channels.

 ## List of known nin projects